Whole Life Insurance Fees and Their Impact on a Policy's Cash Value

 - Term Life Insurance Commissions - The commissions on various term life insurance policies are anywhere from 80% to 150% of the first years premium.
 Almost all term life insurance policies do not have renewal commissions associated with them anymore.
 Term life insurance provides the maximum amount of death benefit for a certain period (term) of time however, they do not have cash value.
 (Note: Just because term life insurance doesn't have a cash value does not mean they have no value while they are in force.
 The IRS does assign a value to the premiums paid toward a term policy that is important to understand is various estate planning and retirement planning situation.)

-Knowing cash value life insurance is not an appropriate for short term investment strategy, let's look at the how the commissions paid to agents impacts the long term performance of the equity inside a cash value policy as compared to a like alternative.
+Let's look at the how the commissions paid to agents impacts the long term performance of the equity inside a cash value policy and compare it to an alternative strategy.

 Figure A: Cash Value "Hook"

 In the first year of this policy, the rate of return on this 10-pay whole life is illustrated to be approximately negative 90%!
-This validates the fact that cash value life insurance should not be used to fund goals with a short term time frame.
-The loss of the policy's first year's premium is also used by opponents of the product to suggest that the product should be avoided all together.
+The loss a typical policy experiences it's first year is used by opponents of the product to suggest that it should be avoided all together.

-In the 10-year whole life policy illustrated in Figure A, the policy breaks even in 8th year and eventually reaches an illustrated compounded annual return of 4% by year 20 of the policy (peaking at 4.6% by year 30).
+In the 10-year whole life policy I've illustrated in Figure A, the policy breaks even in 8th year and eventually reaches an illustrated compounded annual return of 4% by year 20 of the policy (peaking at 4.6% by year 30).
 This projected rates of return is after all fees associated with providing the policy owner with a life insurance death benefit of $255,641.
-You can view this illustration with it's corresponding illustrated internal rate of return by clicking here.

 The rate of return in the illustration is based on the assumed dividend of the policy.
 Life insurance dividends are not guaranteed.
-They are based on the excess premium the company recieved to provide contracted benefits to their polilcy owners.
-When a life insurance company takes in more premium than was needed, they have a surplus (ie - make a profit) and return those surpluses to the policy owners.
+They are based on the excess premium the company received from their policy owner to provide the contracted benefits.
+When a life insurance company takes in more premium than was needed to pay claims, they have a surplus (ie - a profit) and return those surpluses to the policy owners.
 For information on what affects dividend returns of a whole life policy click here.